 The yield to maturity is expressed as an annual percentage rate.

 Assume that a 5% $100,000 bond will mature in 5 years and will pay interest each June 1 and December 1.
 This means that the bondholder will be paid interest of $2,500 every six months until the bond matures.

-To illustrate, let's assume that a 5% $100,000 bond will mature in 5 years and will pay interest each June 1 and December 1.
-Hence the bond will pay interest of $2,500 every six months until it matures.
-If the current market interest rate for this type of bond is 6%, the bond's current market value will be less than $100,000.
-The market value of a 5% bond in a 6% bond market will be approximately $95,735.
-This is the present value of the $2,500 of interest that will be received every six months for 5 years plus the present value of the $100,000 that will be received at the end of 5 years.
-(All of the cash amounts are discounted by the market interest rate.
-However, the 6% annual market rate will be restated to be 3% per semiannual period and the 5 years will be restated to be 10 semiannnual periods.)
+If the current market interest rate for this type of bond is 6%, the current market value of the 5% bond will be less than $100,000.
+Assume that the market value for this bond is only $95,735.
+(The market value is computed by discounting 1) the $2,500 of interest that will be received every six months for 5 years to its present value and 2) the $100,000 maturity amount that will be received at the end of 5 years.
+These cash amounts are discounted by the market interest rate of 3% per semiannual period for 10 semiannnual periods.)

-- the current yield of more than 5.2% because the investor is receiving cash of $2,500 every six months ($5,000 per year) on an investment of only $95,735.
+- the current yield of slightly more than 5.2% because the investor is receiving cash of $2,500 every six months ($5,000 per year) on an investment of only $95,735.

-- a gain of $4,265 because the investor bought the bond for $95,735 but will receive cash of $100,000 at maturity.
+- a gain of $4,265 because the investor bought the bond for $95,735 but will receive $100,000 when the bond matures.